Last Updated on 23rd November 2020 by Sophie Nadeau

 Visit Place de la Concorde

 Situated on the fringes of Jardin des Tuileries, the largest public squares in Paris is that of Place de la Concorde.
 One major highlight of this spot is an Obelisk which once stood at the entrance of the Luxor Temple in Egypt.
-Dating back to at least 1000 BCE, it has stood in the heart of Place de la Concorde since 1836.

-Elsewhere in the public space, there are several fountains, including one built during the reign of Louis Philippe in the mid-19th-century.
 The square is best visited at sunset when the golden hour presents the light at its best and it’s worth noting that the Ferris Wheel presents a great viewpoint from which to snap the Tour Eiffel.
+Previously known as Place de la Révolution (Revolution Square), this is where a number of the most famous executions took place during the French Revolution (including Marie Antoinette, Louix XVI, and Maximilien Robespierre).

 Where to stay in the 8th arrondissement